dart-lang/site-www/src/_articles/libraries/serialization.md

 ---
-title: "Serialization in Dart"
+title: Serialization in Dart
-description: "Choose the serialization strategy that's right for your project."
+description: Choose the serialization strategy that's right for your project.
-written: 2015-02-09
+original-date: 2015-02-09
-updated: 2017-03-15
+date: 2017-03-15
 category: libraries
 obsolete: true
 ---